deankoch/pkern/vignettes/pkern_vignette.md

-Standard kriging methods don’t scale well on problems with high resolution and large geographical extent, such as when downscaling weather data. `pkern` gets around this issue using product kernels, which simplify kriging computations to substantially reduce their memory and CPU demands.
+Standard kriging methods don’t scale well on problems with high resolution and large geographical extent, such as when downscaling weather data. `pkern` gets around this issue using product kernels to simplify kriging computations and substantially reduce their memory and CPU demands.
 We use a combination of new methods and ones described in Gilboa et. al (2015), Koch et. al (2021).

-This vignette uses `pkern` to interpolate soil data from the “meuse” dataset (included with `gstat`), showing how to use the main functions in the package by way of example in a kriging workflow optimized for computational simplicity:
+This vignette uses `pkern` to interpolate soil data from the “meuse” dataset (included with `gstat`), showing how to use the main functions in the package in a kriging workflow optimized for computational
+simplicity:

 -   `pkern_fromRaster` defines a grid based on an existing raster (optional)